oxmend/oxmend.github.io/_posts/2025-10-24-18-june-dr-ferit-belder-oxford-on-identity-security-relations-in-politics.md

 ---
 published: true
 date: 2025-06-18
-title: 18 June • Dr Ferit Belder (Oxford) on identity-security relations in politics
+title: "18 June • Dr Ferit Belder (Oxford): Identity-security relations in politics"
 ---
 How does identity influence politics and international conflict?
 What happens when identities feel threatened or insecure?